Sp0k/Clownverse/README.md

 Game developed for GameJam 2024 at Dalhousie University using the Unity engine.

-Development Team:
+# Development Team:

-Lead Developers : Gaberial Savard and Anthony Safatli Graphics and Shaders: Will Watson
+Lead Developers : Gaberial Savard and Anthony Safatli <br />
+Graphics and Shaders: Will Watson <br />
-Backend Development: Nir Kazatsker and Mack
+Backend Development: Nir Kazatsker and Mack <br />
-GUI: Lucy Woods
+GUI: Lucy Woods <br />
 Story and Writing: Charlie Baker